ak-m/tc2/README.md

 # tc2
 tc2 to demo collab
-basic demo project to see how collab works

-simulate conflict - changed on remote master by ak-m
+basic demo project to see how collab works simulate conflict - changed on remote master by  ak-c and ak-m